It's what chiropractors are known for.

 What's A Chiropractic Adjustment?

-Like we touched on above, a chiropractic adjustment, also known as a spinal adjustment, is the procedure your chiropractor performs that produce the popping sounds.
+Like we touched on above, a chiropractic adjustment, also known as a spinal adjustment, is the procedure your chiropractor performs that often produces the popping sounds and helps provide pain management to strained areas.

-The cracking or popping doesn't happen every time, mainly due to muscle splinting or the patient not being adequately relaxed during the adjustment.
+The cracking or popping doesn't happen every time, and occurs mainly due to muscle splinting or the patient not being adequately relaxed during the adjustment.

 If this happens to you, your chiropractor will likely apply ice, ask you to rest, or do electrical stimulation and massage before the chiropractic adjustment.